NBooseCodes/Worth-A-Shot/README.md

 # Overview

 This project was created as a term long project in OSU CS 340 to display what we have learned.
-Nicole Boose and Elsa Luthi are the primary contributors.
+Nicole McCune and Elsa Luthi are the primary contributors.

 ## Runing the Project